aztekmq/ibmmq_ml_based_tuning/README.md

 ### Introduction:
-In large computer systems, it’s important to keep everything running smoothly.
-This often involves tracking how well the system is using its resources like CPU, memory, and disk space.
-To make this process more efficient, we can use machine learning to analyze the data collected from these systems and suggest ways to improve performance.
-In this setup, different parts of the system handle different jobs: one part collects the data, another part does the analysis, and a final part shows the results on a dashboard.
-Let's look at how each of these pieces works and how they fit together.
+In big computer systems, it's important to make sure everything runs smoothly, like how much the computer's brain (CPU) is working, how much memory is being used, and how full the storage (disk) is.
+To help with this, we can use machine learning to look at the data collected from the system and find ways to improve how it works.
+In this project, different parts of the system have different jobs: one part gathers the data, another part does the analysis, and the last part shows the results on a dashboard.

+However, this project is more of a **proof of concept**—meaning it’s like an early version to test ideas, rather than something ready to be sold as a commercial product.
+It shows how the system might work and could influence the creation of a commercial solution in the future.

 ### 1. **Metrics Collector (Data Gatherer)**:
-   - **What it does**: The collector gathers important data from the computer (like CPU usage, memory, disk space, and system settings) and sends it to the analysis server.
+   - **What it does**: The collector’s job is to gather important data from the computer, like how much of its CPU, memory, and disk space is being used, and send this information to the analysis server.
    - **Things to Keep in Mind**:
-     - **Work Efficiently**: Since the collector is running on the same computer it’s watching, it should use as little processing power as possible.
-It can be set to check the system at regular intervals or run in the background.
+     - **Be Efficient**: Since the collector runs on the same computer it’s watching, it should use as little energy as possible so it doesn’t slow things down.
+It can check the system at regular times or quietly run in the background.
-     - **Keep it Secure**: When sending the data to the analysis server, make sure it’s done safely so no one can steal sensitive information.
+     - **Keep the Data Safe**: When sending the data to the analysis server, it’s important to use secure methods so no one can steal sensitive information.
-     - **Handle Errors**: If the analysis server is unavailable, the collector should try again later or save the error to be looked at later.
+     - **Handle Errors**: If the analysis server is not working, the collector should save any problems it encounters so they can be checked later.

 ### 2. **Analysis Server (Data Analyzer)**:
-   - **What it does**: The analysis server takes the data from the collector, uses machine learning to study it, and then gives recommendations for improving performance.
+   - **What it does**: The analysis server looks at the data from the collector, uses machine learning to study it, and then gives advice on how to improve the system’s performance.
    - **Machine Learning Part**:
      - **Model**: The server uses a pre-trained program (`server_health_model.h5`) to make predictions.
-Keep this program updated with new data so that it continues to work accurately.
+You should keep this program updated with new data to make sure it stays accurate.
-     - **Prepare the Data**: Before the analysis, the server checks the data to make sure there are no errors, missing numbers, or strange values.
+     - **Prepare the Data**: Before the analysis, the server checks the data to make sure there aren’t any missing or incorrect numbers that could mess up the results.
    - **Database (SQLite3)**:
-     - **Store Results**: The server saves the analysis results in a simple database that helps keep track of all past analyses.
-As the data grows, the system should be organized to keep it fast.
+     - **Store Results**: The server saves the analysis results in a simple database that keeps track of all the past analyses.
+It should be organized to stay fast as more data gets added.
-     - **Performance**: For small to medium amounts of data, SQLite3 is fine.
-For larger systems, you might need to switch to a more powerful database, like PostgreSQL or MySQL.
+     - **Performance**: For smaller amounts of data, SQLite3 is fine.
+But for bigger systems, you might need a more powerful database like PostgreSQL or MySQL.

 ### 3. **Web Console (User Dashboard)**:
-   - **What it does**: The web console is where users can see easy-to-read charts that show how well the system is running.
-They can also start or stop analyses and look at past results.
+   - **What it does**: The web console is a user-friendly dashboard where people can see charts that show how well the system is running.
+It also lets users start or stop analyses and look at past results.
    - **Setting it Up**:
-     - **Charts**: The web console shows charts that track how the system is using its resources (like CPU, memory, and disk space) and displays recommendations from the analysis server.
+     - **Charts**: The web console shows easy-to-read charts about how the system is using its CPU, memory, and disk space, along with recommendations from the analysis server.
-     - **Filters and Reports**: Users can focus on specific time periods or types of data, and download reports if needed.
+     - **Filters and Reports**: Users can focus on specific time periods or types of data, and download reports for later use if needed.
-     - **Keep it Secure**: Make sure only authorized users can access the console since it contains sensitive information.
+     - **Keep it Secure**: Only the right people should be able to access the web console because it contains sensitive system information.

 ### 4. **General Improvements**:
-   - **Scaling Up**: If you need to monitor more computers, the system should be able to handle multiple collectors and expand the analysis server to work with more data.
+   - **Scaling Up**: If you need to monitor more computers, the system should be able to handle that.
+You can expand the collector and the analysis server to manage more data.
-   - **Alerts and Notifications**: Set up alerts that notify users by email or text message if the analysis finds major issues, like low disk space or high CPU usage.
+   - **Alerts and Notifications**: Set up alerts that notify users by email or text if the analysis finds major problems, like low disk space or high CPU usage.
-   - **Monitor the System**: Make sure that both the collector and the analysis server are being monitored to catch any problems with the system itself.
+   - **Monitor the System**: Make sure both the collector and the analysis server are being monitored to catch any problems with the system itself.

 ### Final Architecture Overview: